Warbirds Over Wanaka International Airshow is committed to sustainability.

 Warbirds Over Wanaka works closely with its waste/recycling partner, Wanaka Wastebusters to divert as much waste as possible from landfill.
 Warbirds Over Wanaka has committed to working with its suppliers, exhibitors and vendors to find new areas where they can minimise their impact on the environment.

 Warbirds Over Wanaka would not be the internationally-recognised event it was without the amazing talents of our pilots and the generosity of the aircraft owners who bring their aircraft to Wanaka.
 In 2016 we launched the Warbirds Over Wanaka Flying Scholarships.
 Each year since we have awarded two $5,000 scholarships to enable up and coming Warbirds pilots to get valuable experience in Warbirds with the goal of getting them to airshow display standard.

 2016 Winners Michael Williams & Andy Love 2017 Winners Adam Butcher & Ryan Southam

 2018 Winners Bevan Dewes and Dan Pezaro 2019 Winners Lachlan Falconer and Glenn Drower

 Thanks to funding from the Lion Foundation, Warbirds Over Wanaka now has two x 6-seater electric golf carts to transport disabled visitors around the event.
 The vehicles have no emissions, are quiet and are much easier for disabled people to get on and off.

-WOW is pleased to offer two new initiatives in our merchandise line-up.
+Warbirds Over Wanaka is pleased to offer two new initiatives in our merchandise line-up.
 The first is a stylish souvenir cotton tote bag to carry all your Airshow purchases and you’ll be able to reuse it over and over again.
 The second is a handy Warbirds reusable cup.
-Both these items will be available from the WOW official merchandise marquees.
+Both these items will be available from the official merchandise marquees.